oakes/paren-soup/README.md

 ## Build Instructions

-First, build the compiler by running `boot build` in the `compiler` directory.
-Then move the `paren-soup-compiler.js` file to `resources/public`.
-Then run `boot dev` in the project root.
+Run `boot dev` in the project root.
 This will build the editor and run a server on http://localhost:3000.
+To build a release version, run `boot build`.

 ## Licensing